OpenIDC/mod_auth_openidc/README.md

 in, see the [Wiki](https://github.com/pingidentity/mod_auth_openidc/wiki#13-how-can-i-add-custom-parameters-to-the-authorization-request) for its usage.

-###Sample Config for PingFederate OpenID Connect & OAuth 2.0 Token Introspection
+###OpenID Connect SSO & OAuth 2.0 Access Control with PingFederate

 Another example config for using PingFederate as your OpenID Connect OP and/or OAuth 2.0 Authorization server, based on the OAuth 2.0 PlayGround 3.x default